 It is Freaky Friday again today.
 The Locky gang must be having a long weekend off and left the apprentice in charge.
-They have made a bit of a mess up of encoding the files today and the so called 7z attachment is actually a base64 file that needs decoding to get the 7z file, before extracting the VBS.
-The vast majority of recipients won’t get infected by these, if they even get past the spam filters.
+They have made a bit of a mess-up of encoding the files today, and the so-called 7z attachment is a base64 file that needs decoding to get the 7z file.
+Most recipients won’t get infected by these if they even get past the spam filters.

-They use email addresses and subjects that will entice, persuade, scare or shock a recipient to read the email and open the attachment.
+They use e-mail addresses and subjects to entice, persuade, scare or shock a recipient to read the e-mail and open the attachment.

 Subject: Your Remittance Advice